 (cf. 1330.1 - Joint Use Agreements)

 Note: State law does not define "tobacco products" for purposes of the district's tobacco-free schools policy.
-The CDE's Web site recommends that a district's policy define "tobacco products" to prohibit the use of products containing tobacco or nicotine, including nicotine delivery devices such as electronic cigarettes which provide an inhalable dose of nicotine by delivering a vaporized solution.
-Health and Safety Code 119405, added by SB 882 (Ch.
-312, Statutes of 2010), makes it unlawful for a person to sell or otherwise furnish an electronic cigarette to a minor under age 18.
+The CDE's web site recommends that a district's policy define "tobacco products" to include products containing tobacco or nicotine, including nicotine delivery devices such as electronic cigarettes, electronic hookah, and other vapor-emitting devices.

-Smoking or use of any tobacco-related products and disposal of any tobacco-related waste are prohibited within 25 feet of any playground, except on a public sidewalk located within 25 feet of the playground.
+Smoking or use of any tobacco-related product or disposal of any tobacco-related waste is prohibited within 25 feet of any playground, except on a public sidewalk located within 25 feet of the playground.
+In addition, any form of intimidation, threat, or retaliation against a person for attempting to enforce this policy is prohibited.
 (Health and Safety Code 104495)

 48900 Grounds for suspension/expulsion